HexHive/OSTEP-slides/32-filesystem.md

 . . .

-Modern systems settled on untyped files.
+* Modern systems settled on untyped files.
+* Each file now has attributes or even extended attributes.
+    * executable, append only, COW etc.
+    * check manpage for `chattr`

 ---